How Schools Plan to Reopen in Every State

 24/7 Wall St. reviewed executive orders, directives, and guidelines issued by either governors or education and health departments to create a list of restrictions and safety recommendations for resuming in-person instruction in every state.

-Most states require that school districts at the very least plan for the possibility of remote learning, as the shutting down of schools may be necessary again depending on community spread.
-Districts are taking different precautions to prevent outbreaks.
-Officials in Los Angeles, San Diego, and Chicago, which are some of the largest school districts in the country, have already decided the fall semester of the new academic year will be held full-time online.
+While schools in Los Angeles, San Diego, and Chicago, which are some of the largest school districts in the country, have already decided the fall semester of the new academic year will be held full-time online, schools in Florida are mandated to provide in-person class option for parents.
+Schools in Tampa prepared to begin classes online full time for the first four weeks, but Gov. Ron DeSantis rejected the plan.

+Parents across the country are unsure of how safe it is for their children to return to the classroom and the lack of specific rules and regulations is frustrating them.
+In South Carolina, for example, private schools are noting increased interest, with many parents unhappy with the public systems’ plans for reopening.

-Many of the requirements and suggestions are dependent on whether states have been able to contain the spread of the coronavirus.
-Most states’ guidelines were released at the beginning or in the middle of June, before a resurgence of COVID-19 infections was reported across the country — here are the cities where the virus is growing the fastest right now.
+Many of the requirements and suggestions for opening schools are dependent on whether communities have been able to contain the spread of the coronavirus.
+Most states’ guidelines were released at the beginning or in the middle of June, before a resurgence of COVID-19 infections was reported across the country — here are the states where the virus is slowing (and where it’s still getting worse).